MichaelMurithi/javascript-playground/ReadMe.md

 ### Welcome to this Javascript Playground

-As lifelong learners, we are always seaking to improve and grow with the Javascript ecosystem.
+As a lifelong learner, I am always seaking to improve and grow with the Javascript ecosystem.

+Learn with me by taking a tour of my learning journey through code snippets, summary notes in `Readme.md` files and links to courses I used to learn the concepts.

 ## Directory Tour
 > Each subdirectory contains code snippets I write while learning and taking a refresher of the various concepts